indra-321/Bihar-Tourism-Management-System/README.md

-# Bihar-Tourism-Management-System
-The main objective of the Tourism Management System is to manage the details of Customer, Hotel Booking, Cancellation and Tourism places.
-It manages all the information about Users, Hotel, Packages etc. The project is totally built at administrative end and thus only the administrator is guaranteed the access to the backend database.
-The purpose of this project is to build an application program to reduce the manual work for managing Tourists, Booking, Places etc.
+Bihar Tourism Management System 🌍
+The Bihar Tourism Management System is designed to efficiently handle customer information, hotel bookings, cancellations, and details about tourism places.
+The primary focus is on simplifying administrative tasks related to managing users, hotels, packages, and more.
+The project ensures that only administrators have access to the backend database, enhancing security.

+🎯 Objective
+The main objective of this project is to create an application that automates and streamlines the management of tourists, booking processes, and tourism-related information.
+By leveraging technology, the system aims to significantly reduce manual work associated with these tasks.

+🛠️ Tools Used
+Frontend:

+HTML
+CSS
+JavaScript
+Backend:

+Python with Flask
+📚 Features
+Customer Management:

+Efficiently handle customer details.
+Hotel Booking and Cancellation:

+Streamline the hotel booking and cancellation processes.
+Tourism Places:

+Manage information about various tourism places.
+🚀 Getting Started
+To run the Bihar Tourism Management System locally, follow these steps: